QNetITQ/WaveFox/README.md

 #### Unsupported systems
 The style works only with systems from the list of supported

-## Features
-* All themes supported
-* All interface densities supported
-* You can control the size of the drag space in the "Custom Settings" section
-* You can control the size of the context menus in the "Custom Settings" section
-* You can control the size and color of the shadows in the "Custom Settings" section (Tab bar only)
-* Media icons on tabs are always visible
-* Accent color (Windows 11 / Windows 10)
-* Various forms of tabs are supported
-* Menu icons support
-* New tab button like pinned tab
-* Ability to control the length of pinned tabs

 ## Installation
 1. Download the `chrome` folder and put it in the root folder (also known as the user profile folder)